 Classroom music and drama are an integral part of the R–8 curriculum and are taught by specialist teachers.
 In music students are taught singing, playing, composing and performing.
-Students are also involved in the school Dance-a-thon, the Music is Fun Band visit and touring musical group performances.
+Students enjoy the Music is Fun Band visits and touring musical group performances.
 Music is offered as a choice subject from Years 10–12.
 Students have a minimum of three lessons each week, learn a musical instrument with an instrumental music teacher and play in Year level bands and the school Concert Band.
 In Drama, students develop confidence role-playing, acting, creating their own plays and performing to audiences.
 They are also involved in the bi-annual Shakespeare festival and school musical.

 Festival Choir & Vocal Ensembles